Community and Economic Development

 - Grant Writing and Evaluation

-The faculty advisor for the community and economic development focus area is Jonathan Morgan.
+The faculty advisor for the community and economic development concentration is Jonathan Morgan.
 Morgan’s areas of expertise include economic development, public administration, regional collaboration, and workforce development.